 An assistant clinical professor at University of Connecticut, Jacob also is a member of several pharmaceutical organizations, including the National Community Pharmacists Association.

-His gift to UB Pharmacy funded the Jean K. and Anies Jacob Patient Assessment and Counseling Room in Kapoor Hall.
+His gift to UB Pharmacy funded the Jean K. and Anies Jacob Patient Assessment and Counseling Room in the Pharmacy Building.
 Jacob said he gave to support the pharmacy school’s new home because “I loved my time at UB” and because he remains committed to the school.

 “The school, its faculty, my friends and classmates are unforgettable and I am committed to continued success for them and future generations,” Jacob said.
 “Everything stemmed from my education at UB.”

 Despite his success in pharmacy and business, Jacob considers his biggest accomplishment in life to be “discovering the remarkable beings that surround my life.”
 He hopes that current pharmacy students will gain a similar “sense of community” through attending UB, and that “they, in turn, will pass that forward to the world.”